njlr/Lockstep/README.md

 ## Get Started

+ * See `io.njlr.lockstep.sample.Main` for an example of how it fits together.
-Take a look at `io.njlr.lockstep.sample.tests.SyncTests` for an example of two peers running a simulation.
+ * Take a look at `io.njlr.lockstep.sample.tests.SyncTests` for an example of two peers running a simulation.

 ## Future Work